yoonseo-han/Chat_App/README.md

-# chart_app - Building a Flutter Chat Application From Scratch
+# Chat App - Building a Flutter Chat Application From Scratch

 A new Flutter project.